igor-cp3/data-analytics-portfolio/Analysis of used car sales in Ukraine 2023/README.md

        count(VIN)
 FROM tz_opendata_z01012023_po01012024 tozp;
 ```
-- Next, I familiarized myself with the brands and models of cars and the number of VIN codes of each model in the dataset.
+- Next, I familiarized myself with the brands and models of cars and the number of VIN code of each model in the dataset.

 ```sql
 SELECT BRAND, MODEL, COUNT(VIN) as COUNT_VIN